 A life-long church musician, Babbitt cut his musical teeth as an 8-year-old boy soprano in Litchfield, Connecticut.
 His first position as Organist came at the age of 14; 2015 marked his 40th anniversary as a professional liturgical musician, and he remains an active and involved member of both the American Guild of Organists and the National Association of Pastoral Musicians.

-Mr. Babbitt holds concurrent appointments as Music Director of the Litchfield County Choral Union at the Yale Summer School of Music and Art in Norfolk, Connecticut; Director of Choral Activities, Coordinator of Applied Music Studies and Adjunct Professor of Music at Mitchell College in New London, Connecticut; Director of Music and Organist at S. Catherine of Sienna Roman Catholic Church in Little Compton, Rhode Island; and Music Director of the New England Sacred Camerata, based in Adamsville, Rhode Island.
-He and his wife, mezzo-soprano Allison Messier, together operate Sakonnet Music Studios, a private teaching, recording and consulting enterprise.
+Mr. Babbitt holds concurrent appointments as Music Director of the Litchfield County Choral Union at the Yale Summer School of Music and Art in Norfolk, Connecticut; Director of Choral Activities, Coordinator of Applied Music Studies and Adjunct Professor of Music at Mitchell College in New London, Connecticut; and Director of Music and Organist at St. Catherine of Siena Church in Little Compton, Rhode Island.
+He and his wife, mezzo-soprano Allison Messier, together operate Sakonnet Music, a private teaching, recording and consulting enterprise.